 Surprisingly, in a very good way, there was a lot of winter-focused gear at this year’s Summer OR show.
 Enough to justify a winter specific article anyway!
 So, as an avid ice climber I just had to start this summer’s series of OR reports by covering winter climbing kit.
 Asolo Boots: Asolo has given a few of their alpine boots a serious upgrade and the … Continue reading Summer OR 2019: Winter Climbing Gear

 Friends are great to have.
 They have evolved over the years, getting lighter, stronger and smarter… Black Diamond have recently updated the forever loved and well trusted Camalot C4.
-The main change is in the lobes, and the larger sizes got some cleaver features.
+The main change is in the lobes, and the larger sizes got some clever features.
 This next generation was due, with new Wild County Friends and DMM Dragons circa 2017.
-This saw both having major upgrades … Continue reading First Look Review: Black Diamond Camalot C4
+This saw both having major upgrades … Continue reading First Look Review: Updated Black Diamond Camalot C4

 Last year I wrote an article comparing different lightweight mountaineering axes.
 This year I’m comparing their slightly heavier brethren.
 And while a really lightweight axe is great if it’s going to mainly live on your pack, a slightly sturdier tool is ideal for more technical objectives.
 Routes where you plan on using one (or more) axes to climb some alpine ice, work through some deep … Continue reading Technical Mountaineering Axe Comparison